Modern editor looking weird? Try a hard refresh: Shift+F5 on a PC and Command+R on a Mac.

 The modern WYSIWYG editor is here to say!
 If you aren't sure which editor you are using, here's a quick visual guide:

 Not anytime soon.
 We never want to make any change to negatively impact our customers, and we understand that many of your have grown accustomed to and work effectively in our legacy editor.
 What's more, the modern editor is not supported in older browsers like Internet Explorer 9, so if you are still stuck using that, you will want to be using the legacy editor until you are able to upgrade to a more modern browser.

 Will you be upgrading the legacy editor?

-We will not be making any enhancements to the legacy editor; all new WYSIWYG features and functionality will be done solely in the new editor, which is one of the main reasons we wanted to make the switch.
-We want to be able to add awesome new features and functionality to the editor based on your feedback, and the new editor makes it much easier for us to do that.
-We will do our best to fix any bugs that arise in the legacy editor, but our focus will be on improving the new editor moving forward.
+We will not be making any enhancements to the legacy editor; all modern WYSIWYG features and functionality will be done solely in the modern editor, which is one of the main reasons we wanted to make the switch.
+We want to be able to add awesome new features and functionality to the editor based on your feedback, and the modern editor makes it much easier for us to do that.
+We will do our best to fix any bugs that arise in the legacy editor, but our focus will be on improving the modern editor moving forward.

-What are the benefits of the new editor?
+What are the benefits of the modern editor?